OpenTTD/OpenTTD/README.md

 - Bug details, including instructions how to reproduce it
 - Platform (Windows, Linux, FreeBSD, …) and compiler (including version) if you compiled OpenTTD yourself.
-- The processor architecture of your OS (32 bits Windows, 64 bits Windows, Linux on an ARM, Mac OS X on a PowerPC, …)
+- The processor architecture of your OS (32-bit Windows, 64-bit Windows, Linux on an ARM, Mac OS X on a PowerPC, etc.)
 - Attach a saved game **and** a screenshot if possible
 - If this bug only occurred recently please note the last version without the bug and the first version including the bug.
 That way we can fix it